aravind452/FLIGHT-TICKET-BOOKING/README.md

 - <a href="https://github.com/aravind452/FLIGHT-TICKET-BOOKING/blob/main/Flight.java"> Flight.java </a> - This class describes about the seating arrangements for Business and Economy seats in the Flight.

-- <a href="https://github.com/aravind452/FLIGHT-TICKET-BOOKING/blob/main/FlightBookingSystem.java"> FlightBookingSystem.java </a> - All the logic of the system has been specified in this class.
+- <a href="https://github.com/aravind452/FLIGHT-TICKET-BOOKING/blob/main/FlightBookingSystem.java"> FlightBookingSystem.java </a> - All the logics of the system has been specified in this class.